-For all other Policies click here
+For all other Policies click here.

 Do you Ship internationally?

-Yes, we ship worldwide via USPS and DHL.
+Yes, we ship worldwide via UPS, USPS and DHL.
 You can check the options and prices to your destination by adding a magnet to the cart and proceeding to checkout.
 Due to IATA regulations we must shield the packaging to reduce the magnetic field outside of the box.
 This increases shipping weight and therefore international shipping is expensive to most places.

 What precautions should be taken when handling neodymium magnets?